JiminGo-Research/jimingo.github.io/_projects/3_project.md

 importance: 3
 category: Research Project
 ---
 I participated in the 2024 Spring Research & Engagement Symposium hosted by Weber State University.
-This research is a follow-up study on the limitations experienced during participation in the <a href="https://jimingo-research.github.io/projects/4_project/", target="_blank">Game Day Analytics Challenge.</a>
+This research is a follow-up study on the limitations experienced during participation in the <a href="https://jimingo-research.github.io/projects/4_project/"> Game Day Analytics Challenge. </a>

 <b>Problem description : </b>